dbbaskette/imc-vehicle-events/README.md

 ## Database Schema

-The Greenplum table schema matches the flattened JSON exactly:
+The Greenplum table schema matches the flattened JSON exactly. **Note**: Partitioning was removed to simplify the demo environment:

 ```sql
 CREATE TABLE vehicle_events (